-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise City of Cordova's basic financial statements.
-The accompanying combining and individual fund financial statements, schedules listed in the table of contents, Schedule of Expenditures of Federal Awards as required by the Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and the Schedule of State Financial Assistance as required by the State of Alaska Audit Guide and Compliance Supplement for State Single Audits are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit for the year ended December 31, 2017 was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Cordova's basic financial statements.
+The supplementary information, as listed in the table of contents, for the year ended December 31, 2017 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The Schedule of Expenditures of Federal awards is required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and the Schedule of State Financial Assistance is required by the State of Alaska Audit Guide and Compliance Supplement for State Single Audits.

-The accompanying Schedule of Expenditures of Federal Awards, the Schedule of State Financial Assistance, and the combining and individual fund financial statements and schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplementary information, as listed in the table of contents, has been subjected to the auditing procedures applied in the audit of the basic financial statements for the year ended December 31, 2017, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information, as listed in the table of contents, is fairly stated in all material respects in relation to the basic financial statements as a whole for the year ended December 31, 2017.